Columbia River Gorge Tour

 is located just below the dam and has pools of sturgeon (see below) and

 trout.
 You may view young salmon in the rearing ponds and during the

 It was a FDR New Deal project aimed at

 providing hydropower production, fish and wildlife protection, recreation

 visitors center you may view the fish ladder, where fish return from the

 ocean to their birthplace to spawn.
 You may take a guided tour through the

 powerhouse, and watch the turbines at work.
-We will also visit the
+We can also visit the

 or barge coming, we can hurry to the shipping canal to see them locked through to